jameswylie/vue-email-autocomplete/README.md

 # vue-email-autocomplete
-A configurable &amp; lightweight Vue input wrapper component which enables "out of the box" email autocomplete/suggestions on input elements.
+A configurable &amp; lightweight Vue wrapper component which enables "out of the box" email autocomplete/suggestions on input elements.

 ✅ A wrapper component so you can use alongside other form enabled libraries (such as Buefy).\
 ✅ Customizable.\
-✅ Arrow suggestions list navigation.\
+✅ Arrow key navigation for suggestions list.\
 ✅ Auto-fill on enter key.

 ## Installation